adaamm/PotpyTorch/README.md

 so we just need the download step.
 If there's any unwanted image, I just delete it -_-
 ### PyTorch
 Here is where I learnt that : [on their official website](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html)

+Note: files that are not shown in this repository are the pictures used for training the model.
+I guess you understood that I built these folders using the method
+I talked about above.
+The pictures are put into different folders, each of the folders have the appropriate name of the pictures inside of it.
+All of the folders are in the data folder.